Bankole2000/php-rest-jwt/README.md

 - CSS

 ## :electric_plug: What it does
-Features 1 basic resources - **Users** and API endpoints to handle basic User Requests;
+Features 1 basic resource - **Users** and API endpoints to handle basic User Requests;
 - _Post_ Register a new User and Generate JWT
 - _Get_ Get User Data for updating on Account Page
-- _Update_ user Account on Accound Page
+- _Update_ user Account on Account Page
 * 🙎 User Authentication
 * 🔏Protected Routes
 * 📃Handling Multiform data